-DLNR NEWS RELEASE: Applications sought for DLNR Forestry and Wildlife Hawai‘i Island advisory council positionsPosted on Oct 23, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: Applications sought for DLNR Forestry and Wildlife Hawai‘i Island advisory council positionsPosted on Oct 23, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HILO – The Department of Land and Natural Resources’ (DLNR) Division of Forestry and Wildlife (DOFAW), in cooperation with the U.S. Department of Agriculture (USDA) Forest Service, is now accepting applications for vacant seats on the Laupāhoehoe Advisory Council (LAC) and the Pu‘u Wa‘awa‘a Advisory Council (PAC) on Hawai‘i island.